DJanota/git-Redux-19.7/README.md

 Azure
 See this blog post on how to deploy your React app to Microsoft Azure.

+See this blog post or this repo for a way to use automatic deployment to Azure App Service.

 Firebase
 Install the Firebase CLI if you haven’t already by running npm install -g firebase-tools.
 Sign up for a Firebase account and create a new project.
 Run firebase login and login with your previous created Firebase account.